 The Financial Conduct Authority is the UK’s regulator for financial services, including, consumer credit, payment services, e-money, lending, insurance and investment services.
 The Financial Conduct Authority is the regulator for 59,000 financial services firms and financial markets in the UK.

-The regulations for Small Payment Institutions
+The UK regulations for Small Payment Institutions (SPI)

-The Payment Service Directive 2 or PSD2 for short, is an EU Directive (Directive 2015/2366) which sets requirements for businesses wishing to provide payment services.
+The Payment Service Directive 2 or PSD2 for short, is an EU Directive (Directive 2015/2366) that sets requirements for businesses wishing to provide payment services.
 It applies to small payment institutions and their customers.

 The PSD2 directive aims to promote innovation within the payments sector and improve protection for consumers, whilst making payments both safer and more secure.
 The PSD2 directive came into force on 13 January 2018.

 Reasons for choosing the UK for your Small Payment Institution (SPI)

-- World’s fifth-largest economy
+- world’s fifth-largest economy

-- Low corporation tax
+- low corporation tax

-- Low business costs
+- low business costs

-- Business tax relief of up to 230% on research and development
+- business tax relief of up to 230% on research and development

-- Access to a highly-skilled workforce
+- access to a highly-skilled workforce

-- Strong fintech growth and investment
+- strong fintech growth and investment

-- Strong reputation in financial services
+- strong reputation in financial services

 Key features of a Small Payment Institution (SPI) in the UK

-- No initial capital requirement.
+- no initial capital requirement.

-- Optional to safeguard client funds.
+- optional to safeguard client funds.

-- Average monthly payment transactions cannot exceed EUR 3m.
+- average monthly payment transactions cannot exceed EUR 3m.

-- The management body of the payment institution must be of good repute and possess the relevant qualifications and experience to perform their duties.
+- the management body of the payment institution must be of good repute and possess the relevant qualifications and experience to perform their duties.

 As part of a Small Payment Institution license application, the following information must be prepared and provided to the regulator: